 What shall I do now?

-If you, personally, or your business is owed debts by another business or private individual, you should contact John Blott or James Scott, who head the Debt Recovery Team, on 01253 730 070, or by emailing us using the 'quick enquiry' form at the top of this page.
+If you, personally, or your business is owed debts by another business or private individual, you should contact John Blott, who heads the Debt Recovery Team, on 01253 730 070, or by emailing us using the 'quick enquiry' form at the top of this page.

 Some Frequently Asked Questions which might help you